demisto/content/Packs/Azure-Enrichment-Remediation/README.md

 There are multiple Azure content packs for multiple Azure products (Compute, MSGraphUsers, etc).
-The intent of this was so that users can install and use only the packs they need.
-However, in that case that an Azure playbook uses multiple pack integartions (such as Compute and MSGraphUsers), they can't reside in one of the current packs because they include content from multiple.
-This pack was created as a place to but Azure playbooks that use Azure integrations from multiple packs with a focus on enrichment and remediation.
+The intent was so that users can install and use only the packs they need.
+However, if an Azure playbook uses multiple pack integrations (such as Compute and MSGraphUsers), they can't reside in one of the current packs because they include content from multiple integrations.
+This pack was created as a place to put Azure playbooks that use Azure integrations from multiple packs with a focus on enrichment and remediation.

 ##### What does this pack do?